itmat/Normalization/about_cfg.md

 Set STRANDED to TRUE if the data are stranded.<br>
 ##### ii.
 FWD or REV
 If STRANDED is set to TRUE, strand information needs to be provided.
 Set FWD to TRUE if forward read is in the same orientation as the transcripts/genes (sense) and set REV to TRUE if reverse read is in the same orientation as the transcripts/genes (sense).<br>
-Note that when dUTP-based protocol (e.g. Illumina TruSeq stranded protocol) is used, strand information comes from reverse read.
+>Note: when dUTP-based protocol (e.g. Illumina TruSeq stranded protocol) is used, strand information comes from reverse read.

 #### C. Chromosome Names
 #### :red_circle: __By default, PORT *ONLY* uses numbered, X or Y (e.g. chr1,chr2,...,chrX,chrY OR 1,2,...,X,Y) as standard chromosome names.__